Dallas Cowboys

 Cowboys ecstatic with ‘surgical’ first round: ‘Having a heart attack in there’

-It’s hard to imagine a much better scenario for the Dallas Cowboys in the first round than the one we just saw.
+It’s hard to imagine a much better scenario for the Dallas Cowboys in the first round of the NFL draft than the one we just saw.

 After weeks and weeks of speculation of who could be available when the Cowboys were on the clock for their first selection in the first round, the board began quickly picking off talented defensive players.
 Three of the first four picks were surprisingly offensive players, but then the run began.